James Stone (Clach Liath)

 [This section of the website on the Volcanic Seven Summits remains under development.]

 You can no longer be the first.
-The increasing popularity of this challenge is therefore shown by those who now claim to be the “oldest” or the “youngest” to have completed the Volcanic Seven Summits, or the oldest or youngest to have completed the Seven Summits/Volcanic Seven Summits combo, or even the first twins.
+The increasing popularity of this challenge is therefore shown by those who now claim to be the “oldest” or the “youngest” to have completed the Volcanic Seven Summits, or the fastest, or the oldest or youngest to have completed the Seven Summits/Volcanic Seven Summits combo, or even the first twins.
 Expect also to see those who have skied to the North and South Poles and completed other challenges.

 With increasing tensions surrounding relationships between some countries and Iran together with the current Ukraine/Russia conflict, the growth in numbers of V7S completers may well reduce going forward.
 That is if they have not already climbed Damavand or Elbrus.
 Time will tell.